orynider/php-5.6.3x4VC9/phpdev/vc9/x86/php-5.6.33/ext/igbinary/README.markdown

 ##### *Parameters*
 *channels*: an array of channels to subscribe to
 *callback*: either a string or an array($instance, 'method_name').
 The callback function receives 3 parameters: the redis instance, the channel name, and the message.
-*return value*:  Mixed.
-Any non-null return value in the callback will be returned to the caller.

 ##### *Example*
 ~~~
 function f($redis, $chan, $msg) {